 In many ways, Hofburg is the better tour experience.
 However, Schonbrunn is better location and setting.
 As a bonus, here you get the sprawling gardens (assuming the weather cooperates).

-In recent times, the Schonbrunn Palace played host to the Allies after World War II and also the famous 1961 conference between John F. Kennedy and Nikita Khrushchev.
+In recent times, this palace played host to the Allies after World War II and also the famous 1961 conference between John F. Kennedy and Nikita Khrushchev.
 During our visit, such high-levels affairs of state were not on the agenda.
 Being Easter time, our agenda was gluhwein to keep us warm and buying painted Easter eggs in the small market in the courtyard.

-Schonbrunn Palace was just a quick ride on the U-4 subway from downtown Vienna and lunch at Vienna’s Naschmarkt (check out this article for other great tips on visiting Vienna).
-It’s worth noting that you should buy your tickets at the entrance center at the main gate when you come in (on the left) and don’t walk all the way up to the Schönbrunn.
+Schonbrunn Palace (website) was just a quick ride on the U-4 subway from downtown Vienna and the famous Naschmarkt.
+It’s worth noting that you should buy your tickets at the entrance center at the main gate when you come in (on the left) and don’t walk all the way up to the Schönbrunn Palace.
 I found out the hard way – it’s a long walk back.

 Lance Longwell is a travel writer and photographer who has published Travel Addicts since 2008, making it one of the oldest travel blogs.
 He is a life-long traveler, having visited all 50 of the United States by the time he graduated high school.
 Lance has continued his adventures by visiting 70 countries on 5 continents – all in search of the world’s perfect sausage.
 He’s a passionate foodie and enjoys hot springs and cultural oddities.
 When he’s not traveling (or writing about travel), you’ll find him photographing his hometown of Philadelphia.